Ixcatl/fables_novasophonia/docs/core/items.rst

 Butchery
 ----------
 When butchering a creature for food, make an Insight check with any Butchery-related skill.
 Add the resulting successes to half the creature's Bulk rounded up, and convert that sum as Bulk to an appropriate type of raw food.
+The amount of food made is capped at the creature's original Bulk.

 Basic Food Items
 ----------